NicknotJ/Portfolio/README.md

 Hi, I'm Nick!
 I'm a full-stack web developer with two first names and this is the README for my personal portfolio site.
-My site can be found live at https://nicknotjustin.dev
+My site can be found live at https://nicknotjustin.dev and contains a description of my works.

 It's a purposefully simple site utilizing only html and css (although this is subject to change).
-Please give it a look!
+Please give it a look and feel free to reach out to me through the contact information on the site.

 Hosting Information: https://nicknotjustin.dev is currently being hosted by Netlify: